Banking Deserts Dashboard

 The dashboard data will be updated annually.
 To receive emails about future updates of the dashboard and other Fed Communities content, sign up for our newsletter.

-Fed Communities published an article about mobile bank branches as a strategy used by some communities in response to bank branch closures.
+Fed Communities recently published an article exploring how community development financial institutions (CDFIs) are stepping in to help fill the gaps.
 The Philadelphia Fed has recently published a report that analyzes this data, and has also recently published a deeper dive of banking deserts in the Federal Reserve Third District states of Pennsylvania, New Jersey, and Delaware.

 Please note that the Federal Reserve is not a grantmaking organization.
 Additionally, the Fed does not maintain grant money or any other type of funds or accounts for individuals.